bigeasy/stencil/README.md

 ### Creating Evaluated Tag Properties

 Sometimes you will want to specify an evaluated property in your tags.
-We have a tricky trick for your tag defintion that will give you want you want.
+We have a tricky trick for your tag definition that will give you want you want.
 When you want the user to provide you with a statement that you can use in an `each` or `value` directive, do a double evaluation in your tag library.

 Here is a minimal example, we're going to create an alias for the `value` directive named `say` that has an evaluated called `stuff`.
 As you can see, we use an evaluated attribute for the `select` attribute of the `value` directive in the tag.
-The evaulated select attribute will use the `stuff` attribute passed to the tag.
+The evaluated select attribute will use the `stuff` attribute passed to the tag.

 ```xml